-All financial aid recipients are required by Federal and, if applicable, State regulations to meet Satisfactory Academic Progress (SAP) standards established by Caldwell College.
+All financial aid recipients are required by Federal and, if applicable, State regulations to meet Satisfactory Academic Progress (SAP) standards established by Caldwell University.
 This policy is applied consistently to all students on any form of financial assistance and is monitored once per year for all students and at the end of each semester for students on probation or appeal.
 This policy is separate from that of the College’s Standards of Academic Progress outlined in the student catalog.

 To continue to receive financial aid, students must maintain both qualitative and quantitative components.
 Qualitative refers to grade point average, and quantitative includes both earned credits and maximum time frame.
 Grade Point Average (GPA) is the minimum requirement based on the number of credits attempted.
 Earned Credits is the calculation performed by dividing the number of credit hours earned by the number of credit hours attempted.
 Maximum Time is the federal regulation that you do not receive financial assistance beyond 150% of the published length of your educational program (180 credits for a bachelor’s degree).
 NOTE: Transfer credits count in this calculation.
 Additionally, terms when no federal or state aid is received must be counted.